Roohani Sisters

+Roohani Sisters are a Sufi singing from New Delhi, India.

 Overview

-The Roohani Sisters rendered many poetry accredited to Kabir, Ramdas and Mirabai - the medieval Indian saint to which most of them are self- attribute.
-There poetries emphasize the transitory nature of life, non-attachment to the mundane, the inevitability of death, and salvation through devotion.
-They performed Nirgun Bhakti Sangeet at its excellence.
+The Roohani Sisters rendered many poetry accredited to Kabir, Ramdas and Mirabai - the medieval Indian saint to which most of them are self-attribute.
+Their poetries emphasize the transitory nature of life, non-attachment to the mundane, the inevitability of death, and salvation through devotion.
+They performed Nirgun Bhakti Sangeet.
 This form of worship was propagated by Nirgun saints through their writings and songs by breaking away the oppressive caste and gender hierarchy associated with temple worship of icons.

-Devotional music is their specialty.
-Coming from a Hindu upbringing they are also acknowledge that music has no boundaries.
-That is why their aim to maintain a balance and perfect blend of compositions consisting of different genres of music comprising Bhajans and Sufi renditions.
+The Roohani Sisters mostly play devotional music.
+Their music style is a fusion of different music genres consisting of Bhajans and Sufi renditions.

-They started performing in 2009 together in India and outside and their first international performance was in 2017 at the Dhaka International Folk Fest.
+They started performing in 2009 together in India and outside, and their first international performance was in 2017 at the Dhaka International Folk Fest.
 They sing mainly Sufiyana Qalams, Qawwali, Kafi, Ghazals, Bhajan and Punjabi Folk in traditional style merging it with the Jugalbandi style of Indian classical and semi-classical music.
 They sing in various languages such as Urdu, Hindi, Punjabi, and Persian.

 Early life

-Dr. Jagriti and Dr. Neeta are born and raised in a Hindu family Delhi, India.
-Dr. Jagriti has origins from Punjab and Dr. Neeta is from Uttarakhand.
+Prasanna and Negi were born and raised in a Hindu family in Delhi, India.
+Prasanna has origins from Punjab and Negi is from Uttarakhand.

-Dr. Jagriti has taken her basic Raagdari Taleem under Mrs. Ketaki Banerjee from Kirana Gharana.
+Prasanna has taken her basic Raagdari Taleem under Mrs. Ketaki Banerjee from Kirana Gharana.
 She learnt Indian classical music from Shri.
 Ritesh Mishra and his father Padma Bhushan Pt.Rajan and Sajan Mishra of the Banaras Gharana.
 She is also a sincere disciple of Ustaad Sakhawat Hussain, Grandson of Padma Bhushan Ustaad Mushtaq Hussain Khan of Rampur-Sahaswan gharana from whom she learnt the technicalities of Sufi and Ghazal Gayaki.

-Dr. Neeta, inspired by her grandfather Shri Shiv Charan Pandey, started learning Indian classical music at an early age.
+Negi, inspired by her grandfather Shri Shiv Charan Pandey, started learning Indian classical music at an early age.
 She learnt Indian Classical Music from Lt.
 Shri Vipin Mudgaliya and Smt.Indu Mudgal of Gandharva Mahavidyalaya, New Delhi and Mrs.Ketaki Banerjee from Kirana Gharana.
 She learned Ghazal and semi-classical from Smt.
 Charanjeet Soni and Sufiyana Gayaki under the able guidance of her guru Lt.
 Ustad Iqbal Ahmad Khan, Khalifa of Dilli Gharana.

-Dr. Neeta appeared in various Indian TV reality shows like Voice of India, Sa Re Ga Ma Pa Challenge 2005 and Indian Idol.
+Negi appeared in various Indian TV reality shows like Voice of India, Sa Re Ga Ma Pa Challenge 2005 and Indian Idol.

-Meanwhile, both did their PhD in Music from Delhi University and were toppers in their respective institution.